gene1wood/hsm-orchestrator/README.md

 ## Configuration

+### `config.ini` File Location

 By default, the hsm-orchestrator stores configuration at:

 * **Linux**: `~/.config/hsm-orchestrator/config.ini`
 * **macOS**: `~/Library/Application Support/hsm-orchestrator/config.ini`
 * **Windows**: `%LOCALAPPDATA%\Mozilla\hsm-orchestrator\config.ini`

+You may need to create the `hsm-orchestrator` directory in order to create the `config.ini` within it.

+### `config.ini` Contents

-You can configure the location of your local [`mozilla-services/hsm`](https://github.com/mozilla-services/hsm) git repo and the `csrs` directory within it.
-For example if the path to your local `mozilla-services/hsm` repo was `~/Documents/hsm`, then you could create a `~/Library/Application Support/hsm-orchestrator/config.ini` file with the contents of
+Within that `config.ini` file, you can indicate the location of your local [`mozilla-services/hsm`](https://github.com/mozilla-services/hsm) git repo and the `csrs` directory within it.

+For example if the path to your local `mozilla-services/hsm` repo on your macOS workstation was `~/Documents/hsm`, then you could create a `~/Library/Application Support/hsm-orchestrator/config.ini` file with the contents of

 ```ini
 repo_dir = /Users/username/Documents/hsm